bucanero/save-decrypters/README.md

 # PlayStation Save Decrypters

-A collection of custom save-game decrypters and checksum fixers for PS3 & PS4.
+A collection of custom save-game decrypters and checksum fixers for PS3, PSP, and PS4.

 ## PS3 Decrypters